 You will hide them in plain sight—a Rubbermaid container that used to house Christmas decorations works best.
 You put it in the basement where no one dares to go.
 For an added security measure, you don’t label anything so they can’t tell what’s theirs and what’s their cousins’ gifts.
 Because you will totally remember which is which on Christmas (you won’t).
 As you collapse from your wrapping extravaganza, you swear that next year everyone is getting gift cards.

-*An additional side note—wrapping is one of the few Christmas activities my husband will participate in.
-However, I cannot wrap with him.
+Wrapping is one of the few Christmas activities my husband will participate in.
+However, I cannot wrap the gifts with him.
 He’s annoyingly meticulous and constantly criticizes my wrap job.
 After wrapping 500 gifts, I usually don’t care if a little bit of the package is showing on the back or the edges don’t line up.
 He does.
 Wrapping in his company usually ends with me crying, throwing empty wrapping paper tubes, and angrily ripping up wrapping paper.
 ‘Tis the season.